jorgeancal/jorgeancal.com/content/posts/how-to-create-a-small-jvm-docker-image.md

 +++
-title = "How to Create a Small Jvm Docker Image" date = 2020-06-14T16:00:01 draft = false type = "posts"
+title = "How to Create a Small JRE for your Microservices" date = 2020-06-14T16:00:01 draft = false type = "posts"